How To Host A Sequel Wedding

 When should I have my celebrations?

 Whenever you like!
 It is ultimately your choice when and where you would like to hold your celebrations.
-During the coronavirus pandemic, perhaps you will have the legal ceremony now with a minimal guest list and the big celebrations in 2021.
+During the coronavirus pandemic, perhaps you will have the legal ceremony now with a minimal guest list and the big celebrations when it is safe to do so.

 For situations outside of the COVID-19 crisis, some couples prefer the romantic idea of eloping.
 You can have a very simple, intimate ceremony for the two of you and break the news of your marriage to friends and family with an invitation to the larger celebrations a few months or even years later.
 It is whatever suits you best!